epoch8/vedana.tech/src/content/docs/03-data-model/03-links.md

 The most frequent mistakes include:

 - Encoding relationships as string attributes instead of links.
-- Creating too many generic links (e.g., "related_to")
+- Creating too many generic links (e.g., "related_to").
-- Not defining link direction clearly
+- Not defining link direction clearly.
-- Creating circular structures without clear semantics
+- Creating circular structures without clear semantics.

 All of these reduce the determinism and clarity that make Semantic RAG work.